Skip to content

 abstractvoice web --port 5000 --tts-engine openai-compatible --stt-engine openai-compatible --remote-base-url http://localhost:8000/v1

-If you want the browser UI and a smaller optional engine install, compose extras directly, such as abstractvoice[web,omnivoice].
+If you want the browser UI and a smaller optional engine install, compose extras directly, such as abstractvoice[web,supertonic] or abstractvoice[web,omnivoice].

 Then open http://127.0.0.1:5000.

 The web example is offline-first by default.
+Its auto TTS default has the same interactive behavior as the REPL: installed Supertonic, installed Piper, then remote OpenAI.
 Prefetch models first, or start it with --allow-downloads when you explicitly want web requests to download missing models.
+The Voice panel includes a base TTS provider selector; switching providers resets the base profile to that provider/language default.
 Selecting a cloned voice can take a while on first use because the cloning backend loads weights and builds prompt/runtime caches; the browser UI shows a busy overlay while that work is happening.

 The browser voice-cloning action validates a new clone by synthesizing a short sample before reporting success.
-If an optional engine cannot load, the stored clone is removed and the backend error is shown instead of leaving a broken voice in the selector.
+If an optional provider runtime cannot load, the stored clone is removed and the backend error is shown instead of leaving a broken voice in the selector.

 For the dialogue panel, start a compatible local LLM server separately (for example Ollama on http://localhost:11434), choose a model in the page, then use Ask Assistant.
 The browser owns the short chat history; the example server only forwards one /v1/chat/completions request.